 It’s not just a dichotomy of “government expert vs. civilian witness” that Clarke uses as implicit contrast.
 He also chooses to juxtapose the visual accounts of accidental eyewitnesses with purposeful “remote viewers,” who made sketches of the spacecraft and alien worlds thanks to clairvoyance.
 (Clarke very gently refers to these witnesses as “the MoD’s persistent correspondents.”)
 In the book, true believers—astrologers, telepathic receivers, channelers of images from “the Home World of the Procyons/Andromedons” (sic)—sit alongside more sober, accidental witnesses: engineers, retired RAF pilots, and schoolchildren.

 Is this ability to gently accommodate the wild claims of the eccentric due to something inherent in the British national character?
-The similarities between UFO sightings and the longstanding British folk tradition of fairy encounters have been powerfully attested to in ufology since at least Jacques Vallée’s Passport to Magonia (1969).
-Looking at an episode like the schoolchildren who sighted the Wollaton Gnomes in 1979, it’s easy to see the similarities between the kinds of mysterious encounters detailed in UFO Drawings and those that have been attested in Britain for centuries.
-The knowledge that, when walking alone in the eerie wilds of Britain, some entity might show itself to you, leaving you the only witness to an inexplicable happening, is deeply ingrained in British folk tradition.
-And the idea that calmly-narrated oral and visual evidence of the modern successors to the fairy encounter myth would inhabit file cabinet after file cabinet in the archives of the Ministry of Defence is a wonderfully parochially British phenomenon.
+The similarities between UFO sightings and the longstanding British phenomenon of fairy encounters have been powerfully attested to in ufology since at least Jacques Vallée’s Passport to Magonia (1969).
+Looking at an episode like the schoolchildren who sighted the Wollaton Gnomes in 1979, it’s easy to see the similarities between the kinds of mysterious encounters detailed in UFO Drawings and those that have been attested in the UK for centuries.
+The knowledge that, when walking alone in the eerie wilds, some entity might show itself to you, leaving you the only witness to an inexplicable happening, is deeply ingrained in British folk tradition.
+And the idea that calmly-narrated oral and visual evidence of the modern successors to the fairy encounter myth would inhabit file cabinet after file cabinet in the archives of the Ministry of Defence is a wonderfully parochial British phenomenon.